 Colleagues are encouraged to think about sustainable changes we can make in each of our locations and as expected in an employee-owned CIC their engagement is fantastic with ideas positively flowing in!
 Recognising that we can’t do everything at once we have initially prioritised sustainable procurement and recycling, including within our local communities across Cornwall and the Isles of Scilly.

 We’ve recruited a Purchasing Specialist into our finance team to work in partnership with those in our supply chain and, where possible, source and procure more sustainably.
+As a result we now make up our oral health packs using compostable bags, not plastic, and our Brighter Smiles stickers for the children our dental nurses see in schools, nurseries and family hubs across Cornwall are biodegradable.

 Many of us are well used to recycling at home and we’ve always had recycling facilities in our workplaces but colleagues wanted a more uniform system to not only increase recycling levels but generate a thoughtful reduction in general waste.
 Dentistry is already tightly regulated in terms of clinical waste so we’ve undertaken a non-clinical waste audit right through to contractor collection and successfully piloted centralised waste units which will now replace small plastic ‘desk bins’ which in turn will be repurposed as plant pots!